 How to Serve Egg-Free Spinach Artichoke Dip

 Egg-Free Spinach Artichoke Dip is best enjoyed warm.
 It will be a bit runny right after it comes out of the oven, so let it cool for at least 15 minutes before diving in.
-Although it’s delicious enough to eat by the spoonful, I recommend scooping it onto Triscuit crackers.
-Triscuits only contain whole wheat, non-GMO canola oil, and sea salt, so there’s no need to worry about sketchy chemicals, preservatives, or added sugar like so many other store-bought crackers.
+Although it’s delicious enough to eat by the spoonful, I recommend scooping it onto fresh veggies or Triscuit crackers.
+Triscuits only contain whole wheat, non-GMO oil, and sea salt, so as far as store bought crackers go, they have a super short ingredient list and taste great.
 Due to their simplicity, they don’t distract from the bold flavors of the dip.
 If you’re able, I would recommend sticking with organic Triscuits since they use expellar pressed oil.

 If you and your family don’t devour the Egg-Free Spinach Artichoke Dip in one sitting, it’s great leftover as well.
 Daniel even thinks it’s better the next day.
 The key is to reheat it in the oven instead of the microwave, so it gets a little extra browning on top.